 So, now you know just how little gear and space you really need to get started on YouTube.

 Obviously this isn’t where we usually film videos and you don’t need to rent out a call booth in a co-working space either.
-But I’m sure there’s a corner in your home, office or bedroom that you could use to start filming in.
+But I’m sure there’s a corner in your home, office or bedroom that you could use as a YouTube home studio to start filming in.

 Now that you’ve got your YouTube set up sorted, learn how to structure your videos for maximum engagement with this tutorial on How to Make a Good YouTube Video.